Terre di Matè

 In Gavi it would have been much easier for her to produce conventional wines with a bunch of additives and selling them easily.
 Stefania never thought to take this short cut.
 She did not start out as a winemaker and therefore was not bogged down by ‘rules’.

-More recently Stefania’s estate is transitioning to the organic official certification, having realized since the very beginning, that many export markets can take more seriously growers investing time and money in an official certification.
-Her wines are currently vegan certified (check the back label) and will be organic certified starting from the 2021 harvest.
+More recently Stefania’s estate transitioned to the organic official certification, after having realized that many export markets take more seriously growers investing time and money into certifications.
+Her wines are also vegan certified (check the back labels!).

-This tiny estate produces only two different expressions of the Cortese grape (Regaldina and Il Matè) whose total amount is roughly 10.000 bottles yearly.
+This tiny estate produces only different expressions of the Cortese grape (Regaldina and Il Matè and L’Anfora) whose total amount is roughly 10.000 bottles yearly.
 She could produce more property wine, but she keeps selling bulk wines and fruit to other growers.
 Maybe in the next future …

 The wines must come exclusively from the Cortese grape (no other grape is allowed).
 Stefania’s fruit comes from the village of Tassarolo and the proximity to the sea comes through in the wine’s distinct salinity.
 The Gavi DOCG is known for producing some of the best whites in Italy, and Stefania’s wine Regaldina is a great example, punching way above its price class.